 Combining all these reasons, you can see why users focus on alternate web browsers across their Apple devices.
 If you are also on the same page and wish to change your default browser to macOS, this guide will help you.

-There are two different methods to carry out the default browser switch- via the System Preferences menu and from the Web Browser Settings itself.
+Two methods exist for the default browser switch- via the System Preferences/Settings menu and from the Web Browser Settings.
 We have listed these approaches below; you may refer to the one in sync with your requirement.

-Before starting, ensure that you have downloaded and installed the required Safari alternative browser on your Mac.
+Before starting, download and install the required Safari alternative browser on your Mac.
 If that’s well and good, then let’s get started.

 Apple’s System Preferences